genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/03_request-server/02_basics.md

 ## Adding a name

 Every `requestReply` in your .kts must have a unique name.
-The Genesis platform will add a prefix `REQ_` to the resource name.
-For example, the following code block specify a `requestReply` called `ALL_COUNTERPARTIES`:
+The Genesis platform will add the prefix `REQ_` to the resource name.
+For example, the following code block specifies a `requestReply` called `ALL_COUNTERPARTIES`:

 ```kotlin
 requestReplies {